mikewest/cookie-incrementalism/draft-west-cookie-incrementalism.md

       - The cookie's host-only-flag is false, and the canonicalized request-host domain-matches the cookie's domain.

-    * The request-uri's path path-matches the cookie's path.

     * The request-uri's origin's port component port-matches the cookie.